 Providing equal access to free school meals during the pandemic ensured all students were fueled for success.
 In school districts that now must charge for meals, 66.8% of nutrition directors reported an increase in stigma for low-income students, 86.8% cited increased concerns from families and 96.3% reported an increase in unpaid meal charges or debt, a burden on families and school district budgets.
 SNA supports offering free school meals to all students and proposals to advance this goal, including expanding the Community Eligibility Provision (CEP), eliminating the reduced-price category and making permanent the Direct Certification with Medicaid pilot program.
 Learn more

-- Ensure USDA maintains current school nutrition standards rather than implement additional, unachievable rules.
+- Ensure USDA maintains current school nutrition standards, rather than implements additional, unachievable rules.

 Research shows students eat their healthiest meals at school, thanks to current nutrition standards requiring school meals to include fruits, vegetables, whole grains, lean protein and low-fat milk.
-In 2023, USDA is expected to propose stricter, long-term nutrition rules.
+In February, USDA proposed stricter, long-term nutrition rules.
 However, 88.8% of school nutrition directors reported challenges obtaining sufficient menu items (e.g. whole-grain, low-sodium, low-fat options) to meet current standards.
 Additionally, 97.8% are concerned about the availability of foods to meet the July 2023 transitional sodium limits.
 To keep students eating healthy school meals, USDA must support school nutrition professionals as they work to maintain current standards.
 Learn more